christopherweems/swift-fixie/README.md

 }
 ```

-If a workflow does not include a cd as its first meaningful line, use:
+If a workflow does not include a `cd` as its first meaningful line, use:

 ```.fixie/main
 fixie --here workflowName
 ```

 This prevents accidental operations in the wrong directory.
+Functions that don't specify a working directory will not run without `--here`.

 ## Execution Model